 Well, my Friday morning this week included having my son’s elementary school evacuated because of some nut job on Twitter randomly threatening to blow up the school!
 Thankfully, everything was fine and local police did a great job of handling the situation.
 But of course, it scared many children (and parents) and once again reminded us that there are scary people and scary things that happen in the world everyday.
+That why it is important to be prepared to talk to your kid about scary things that come up.

 I instinctively went to school, as did many parents, to get my son and make sure that he was ok.
 We talked about the situation and I made sure that he wasn’t scared and understood what happened.
 Great communication with your child is paramount in raising smart and aware kids.
 We can’t shy away from the tough subjects.